kingdcreations/react-raycaster/README.md

 - Add more tile types
 - Add moving sprites
 - Add different walls height
-- Add pitch and offset
 - Add mobile inputs
-- Wait for textures to be loaded

 ## About